 The key to relieving engorgement is to nurse frequently, so your breasts are fully emptied.
 To help with this, consider the following:

 Be careful of pumping or hand expressing when dealing with engorgement, though.
-You want to avoid creating oversupply!
+You want to avoid creating an oversupply!

 There are many home remedies for issues like engorgement.
 Think cabbage leaves, potato poultices, and more.
 While we don’t dismiss home remedies, we always want to ground our recommendations in evidence.
 If you want to know the science behind our approach, just ask!